The Afrikan Design Thinking Network

-Rooted in our shared passion for human-centred innovation, we aim to nurture Afrika’s creative potential to solve complex challenges in ways that reflect our diverse social, cultural, and economic realities.
+Rooted in our shared passion for human-centred innovation, our members aim to nurture Afrika’s creative potential to solve complex challenges.

-To support changemakers and entrepreneurs, we need Design Thinking education and practice that is grounded in our indigenous traditions of collaboration and problem-solving.
+To support changemakers and innovators, we need Design Thinking education and practice that reflects our diverse social, cultural, and economic realities and is grounded in our indigenous traditions of collaboration and problem-solving.

-In the spirit of Ubuntu, we are building a community of practice to weave a tapestry from our diverse experiences, and co-lead collaborative projects that reflect our pluriversal world.
+In the spirit of Ubuntu, we are building an active network of role-players to weave a tapestry from our diverse experiences, and undertake collaborative projects for collective benefit.

 The d-school Afrika established its footprint in Afrika with programmes like Design Thinking in Afrika since 2021, offered in partnership with partner universities across Africa, including American University in Cairo (Egypt), Ashesi University (Ghana), Kwame Nkrumah University of Science and Technology (KNUST) (Ghana), University of Nairobi (Kenya); and the University of Dar es Salaam (Tanzania).